If you or a loved one have served your country and are now looking to buy a home, you may wonder if you qualify for a VA loan.

 1. Are There Closing Costs Associated with a VA Loan?

 As with many loan programs, VA loans do come with some of the standard closing costs and fees.
-These include fees you’d see on most loans, including the cost of appraisal, title search, title insurance, recording fee, and other lender fees.
+These include fees you’d see on most loans, including for the appraisal, title search, title insurance, recording fee, and other lender fees.

 One fee that is specific to VA loans is the VA funding fee.
-This one-time fee is paid directly to the VA to help keep the loan program going.
+You pay this one-time fee directly to the VA to keep the loan program going.
 The size of the VA funding fee depends on a few factors.

-For first-time use, the funding fee is set at 2.3% of the total amount borrowed.
-The funding fee increases to 3.6% for borrowers who have previously used the VA loan program but can be reduced by putting money down.
-Veterans who are deemed to be more than 10% disabled are exempt from this fee.
+For first-time use, the funding fee is 2.125% of the total amount borrowed.
+The funding fee increases to 3.3% for borrowers who have previously used the VA loan program, but it can be reduced by putting money down.
+Veterans who are more than 10% disabled may be exempt from this fee.

-2. What Credit Score Is Needed for a VA loan?
+2. What Credit Score Do I Need for a VA Loan?

 Credit score requirements are one of the biggest worries for many homebuyers, but are you ready for some good news?
 There is no credit score requirement for VA loans.

 As exciting as this is, remember that although the VA loan program doesn’t set a minimum credit score, individual lenders do.
-At APM, our minimum FICO score requirement is 580 for VA loans, which provides applicants more leniency when qualifying, but it’s important to note that not all lenders have the same requirement.
+At APM, our minimum FICO score requirement is 580 for VA loans, which provides applicants more leniency.
+However, it’s important to note that not all lenders have the same requirement.

 If you find that you need help boosting your credit score, our experienced APM Loan Advisors are always here to help.
 We’re happy to sit down with you to discuss your financial situation and how you can improve your FICO score before applying for a VA loan.